 The annual Global Coca-Cola TM Meeting served as a venue for Coca-Cola marketing and brand executives to strategize.
 For this endeavor, Logical Integrations, Inc. (LII) was contracted to provide a comprehensive project plan and customized “creatives” (i.e., name tents, badges, dinner cards, etc.) for use during the event.
 Larger-scale deliverables included videotaping of the general session and two breakout sessions, stenographer services, 11 DVD set of all sessions, an online directory complete with photos and contact information, iPods loaded with meeting presentation and music, and a “minutes” deliverable saved to CD.
 Further, LII assisted with set-up and troubleshooting issues.

 The U.S. Army at Fort Hood Texas (Fort Hood) contracted Logical Integrations, Inc. (LII) to provide supervisory and future leader training development and delivery for its Civilian Leadership Development Program (CLDP) training participants.
-Upon award receipt, LII began to “revamp” program materials previously developed by Fort Hood staff to better three of their CLDP classes: Customer Service (for the Supervisor), Customer Service (for the Employee), and the 4-day Management Development Workshop.
+Upon award receipt, LII rewrote program materials previously developed by Fort Hood staff to improve three of their CLDP classes: Customer Service (for the Supervisor), Customer Service (for the Employee), and the 4-day Management Development Workshop.

-In addition, LII was tasked with developing completely new training courses to augment the classes previously offered.
-These courses included: Trust Factor—This course focuses on the importance of gaining trust from peers and employees, allowing participants to learn about the elements of trust and how to view others in a way that promotes unity, trust and goodwill.
-Effective Communication—This course was designed to help participants set goals and define actions for developing and enhancing their current communication abilities; the course also set the groundwork for participants to succeed in every communication engagement.
-High Performance Leadership Series (2-day)—This course focuses on the five major leadership roles.
-It also teaches participants how to become a leader that brings out the best in people by empowering others to succeed.
-Coaching Series (2-day)—This course focuses on communicating the vision of the Fort Hood organization and provides practical ways for employees to get engaged in the coaching process.
+In addition, LII was tasked with developing new training courses.
+These courses included: Trust Factor—focused on the importance of gaining trust from peers and employees, allowing participants to learn about the elements of trust and how to view others in a way that promotes unity, trust and goodwill.
+Effective Communication—helped participants set goals and define actions for developing and enhancing their current communication abilities; the course also set the groundwork for participants to succeed in every communication engagement.
+High Performance Leadership Series (2-day)—focused on the five major leadership roles.
+It also taught participants how to become leaders that bring out the best in people by empowering others to succeed.
+Coaching Series (2-day)—focused on communicating the vision of the Fort Hood organization and provided practical ways for employees to get engaged in the coaching process.

 Results Achieved: Participants consistently scored the LII-developed and delivered courses an average of 4.5 on a scale of 1 (Poor) to 5 (Excellent) indicating their satisfaction with the content, participant materials, exercises, and facilitation of the curriculum courses.